Home

 Long Term Risks

-There is only very limited information based on direct studies about the risks transsexual women face due to long-term oestrogen and progesterone-based hormone therapy.
+There is only very limited information based on direct studies about the risks transsexual women face due to long-term Estrogen and progesterone-based hormone therapy.
 Assumptions have generally been for the worst, but that is gradually changing as additional relevant research slowly appears.

 Medical opinion in the late 1990's was that the very high levels of hormone therapy required in a pre-SRS woman would inevitably be associated with health risks in the long-term - more than two years - and that these risks increased with the age of the patient.
 SRS or an orchiectomy was thus essential to allow a radical reduction in hormone intake - indeed the endocrinology and hormone regimen of post-SRS women is very similar to post-menopause women on HRT.
 The use of modern bio-identical rather than synthetic hormones further reduces health risks.
 However transsexual women who had SRS at an early age have the complication of needing to take HRT for a very much longer period of their lives than most women, so unknown side effects may yet emerge.
 The evidence so far is unfortunately slightly contradictory, for example one large scale study found no evidence that transsexual women taking hormones are likely to die any younger than the general population, but another found that their mortality rate increased!